 However, I know that there’s a greater good in doing video, both from a learning standpoint and, let’s be real here, from a traffic standpoint.
 The more folks we get on the blog, the more it opens up opportunities for us to do new projects for you guys and offer more tutorials.
 And also, watching is how I learn, so it’s not like I don’t understand the value behind learning via videos.

-I knew, though, that if I had to set up and take down makeshift studios and props that I would never get anything done.
-The thought of having to get all of the stuff, set it up, shoot video, take it back down…ugh, no thank you please.
+I knew, though, that if I had to set up and take down makeshift studios and props I would never get anything done.
+The thought of having to get all of the stuff, set it up, shoot video, take it back down…ugh, no, thank you, please.
 I knew that if I really wanted to be serious about offering video, I was going to have to create a dedicated space for it.

 Like all projects, the studio has to live in our basement.
-And while I am 35, I still run up the basement steps like I’m being chased by ghost monsters wielding machetes so the thought of being in the basement for long stretches of time….not my favorite idea.
+And while I am 35, I still run up the basement steps like I‘m being chased by ghost monsters wielding machetes, so the thought of being in the basement for long stretches of time is not my favorite idea.
 If I was going to be down in our dark, low-ceilinged basement for hours then I was going to create an atmosphere I wanted to be in.

-So first off, here’s what my “studio” looks like (with retaining beam in the middle of the pic) when it’s tutorial time with the table:
+So first off, here’s what my “studio” looks like (with a lovely retaining beam in the middle of the pic) when it’s tutorial time with the table: